shagufta9059/To-Do-App/README.md

 # To-Do-App
-This is To Do App using web development my My minor project.
+This is my minor project "To Do App" using web development.
-I used JavaScript and Html to do app user i added add option and delete option this is my minor project With priority level
+I used JavaScript and Html to do app, user can add task and delete option With priority level